QuentinNivon/VBPMN/vbpmn_transformation/readme.md

 * --- !MODIFY!
 In the tomcat `server.xml` (found in the servers project in Eclipse) add the following line:
 `<Context docBase="/tmp/vbpmn/output" path="/transformation/results"/>`
-Append it inside `<host>` tag, it is required if you need to view the postscript counterexample files.
+Append it inside `<host>` tag, it is required if you need to view the postscript counterexample files.For windows systems you will have to modify `<Context docBase = "C:/Users/<username>/AppData/Local/Temp" path="/transformation/results"/>`
 Alternatively, you can create a separate context file for the instance if you prefer.
 For more
 details: See
 [link](http://www.moreofless.co.uk/static-content-web-pages-images-tomcat-outside-war/)